 Can I eat and drink normally after a crown has been fitted?

 No special diet is required when permanent crowns are fitted.
 Since they are bounded strongly over the existing teeth, changes in your eating habits will not be required.
 But you should be careful on eating/drinking very hot and very cold food and beverages.

 Expert Dental Crowns Surgery In Turkey

-Once you have had your consultation with one of our expert surgeons to discuss the best dental crowns treatment in Turkey for you to reach your desired results and the surgery costs, the teeth will be prepared for crowning.
+Once you have had your consultation with one of our expert surgeons to discuss the best dental crowns treatment in Turkey, the teeth will be prepared for crowning.
 Once cleaned and reshaped, a mould is then taken in order to provide you with the perfect fit, and you will be fitted with a temporary crown to cover and protect the prepared tooth.
 Once the new crown is ready, the dentist will confirm that the colour and fit suits your smile, and the shape of the tooth fits correctly.
-Once you are happy, the new crown will then be secured in place.
+Once you are satisfied, the new crown will then be secured in place.

-After the surgery takes place, you will have access to a 24/7 aftercare services team, who are there to ensure that you are not in any unnecessary pain, and that no complications take place while you are healing.
-Our Turkey dental crowns procedures in Turkey take place in top class A+ rated facilities that are also JCI accredited and rated highly for quality and hygiene.
-Our cheap dental crowns in Turkey offer some of the best facilities and surgeons, at a fraction of the price that you would pay for an identical procedure in the UK.
-The results of the crowns can be seen immediately, and can e maintained as long as a good diet, oral hygiene program and proper care is taken after surgery.
+After the surgery takes place, you will have access to an aftercare services team, who are there to ensure that you are not in any unnecessary pain, and that no complications take place while you are healing.
+Our dental crowns procedures in Turkey take place in top class A+ rated facilities that are also JCI accredited and rated highly for quality and hygiene.
+We offer some of the best facilities and surgeons at a fraction of the price that you would pay for an identical procedure in the UK.
+The results of the crowns can be seen immediately, and can be maintained as long as a good diet, oral hygiene program and proper care are followed after surgery.

-For more information on our Turkey dental crowns surgery prices, contact us on 0845 5198 948.
+For more information on our low cost dental crown surgery prices, please contact us on 0845 5198 948.